Ryan-the-python-coder/suslinemakermemory/README.md

 This repository contains the word banks, templates, and approved lines that power the Sus Line Maker AI generator.

-⚠️ **WARNING: SUS CONTENT AHEAD** ⚠️
+⚠️ **WARNING: SUGGESTIVE CONTENT AHEAD** ⚠️

 This repository contains lines that are **playfully suggestive, and innuendo-filled**.

-If you are easily offended or not comfortable with cheeky humor, **do not read or use these lines**.
+If you are easily offended or not comfortable with suggestive humor, **do not read or use these lines**.

 These lines are intended for **entertainment and harmless fun only** — use responsibly.